Mitchell T. Rozanski: Auxiliary Bishop of Baltimore

-On July 3, 2004, Rozanski was appointed as an auxiliary bishop of the Archdiocese of Baltimore and titular bishop of Walla Walla by Pope John Paul II.
-He received his episcopal consecration on August 24, 2004, from Cardinal William Keeler, with Bishops William Newman and W. Francis Malooly serving as co-consecrators.
+On July 3, 2004, Rozanski was appointed as an auxiliary bishop of Baltimore and titular bishop of Walla Walla by Pope John Paul II, becoming the youngest bishop in the United States at that time.
+He received his episcopal consecration at the Cathedral of Mary, Our Queen, on August 24, 2004, from Cardinal William Keeler, with Bishops William Newman and W. Francis Malooly serving as co-consecrators.
 Rozanski selected as his episcopal motto: "Serve The Lord With Gladness."

 As an auxiliary bishop, Rozanski was appointed as vicar for Hispanic ministries.
 He also served as the Seton vicar, supervising parishes in Anne Arundel, Howard, Carroll, Frederick, Washington, Allegany, and Garrett Counties.

 The United States Conference of Catholic Bishops (USCCB) announced on April 18, 2011, that Rozanski would succeed Bishop Edward U. Kmiec, as co-chair of the Polish National Catholic-Roman Catholic dialogue.
 He was named to the post by Archbishop Wilton Gregory.
 On November 12, 2013, Rozanski was elected as chair of the USCCB Committee on Ecumenical and Interreligious Affairs.

-Bishop of Springfield
+Bishop of Springfield in Massachusetts

-On June 19, 2014, Pope Francis named Rozanski the ninth bishop of the Diocese of Springfield.
+On June 19, 2014, Pope Francis named Rozanski the ninth bishop of the Diocese of Springfield in Massachusetts.
 He was installed on August 12, 2014.